ch1nq/enumset-rs/README.md

 # EnumSet

-A hybrid map/set data-structure for Enums, using the variant an enum as a key.
+A hybrid map/set data-structure for Enums, using the variant of an enum as the key and data as the value.

 ## Example usage